-3.4.1.
-Labeling of Grade Required. - Aviation turbine fuels shall be identified by Jet A, Jet A 1, or Jet B.
+- 3.4.1.
+Labeling of Grade Required.
+Aviation turbine fuels shall be identified by Jet A, Jet A 1, or Jet B. - 3.4.2.
+NFPA Labeling Requirements also Apply.
+Each dispenser or airport fuel truck dispensing aviation turbine fuels shall be labeled in accordance with the most recent edition of National Fire Protection Association (NFPA 407), Standard for Aircraft Fuel Servicing.

-3.4.2.
-NFPA Labeling Requirements also Apply. - Each dispenser or airport fuel truck dispensing aviation turbine fuels shall be labeled in accordance with the most recent edition of National Fire Protection Association (NFPA 407), Standard for Aircraft Fuel Servicing.
-NFPA 407, 1990 Edition: Section 2 3.18 Product Identification Signs.
+NOTE: For example, NFPA 407, 2007 Edition: Section 4.3.18 Product Identification Signs.
 Each aircraft fuel servicing vehicle shall have a sign on each side and the rear to indicate the product.
 The sign shall have letters at least 75 mm (3 in) high of color sharply contrasting with its background for visibility.
 It shall show the word "FLAMMABLE" and the name of the product carried, such as "JET A," "JET B," "GASOLINE," or "AVGAS."
 (NOTE: Refer to the most recent edition NFTA 407.)